risk-first/website/De-Risking.md

 Another example is using particular software dependencies:   building a mobile application which requires a Facebook account to log in might give rise to the risk that people without Facebook accounts can't log in, but might simplify the software to such an extent that it's worthwhile.

-Whereas **Accepting** a risk seems to imply an eyes-wide-open examination, **Ignoring** seems to imply that either the risk is so insignificant it doesn't warrant evaluation, or so daunting that it can't be stared down.
+Whereas **Accepting** a risk seems to imply an eyes-wide-open examination; **Ignoring** seems to imply that either the risk is so insignificant it doesn't warrant evaluation, or so daunting that it can't be stared down.
 Either way, **Ignoring** a risk amounts to the same thing as **Accepting** it, since you're not doing anything about it.

 **Accepting** a risk has to occur _before_ we can **Mitigate** it.